-What is a dividend?
-That’s when a company periodically gives its shareholders a cash payment—it may also come in the form of more stock shares.
-The size of that dividend depends on the company’s dividend rate and how many shares you own.
+A dividend is when a company periodically gives its shareholders a payment in cash, additional shares of stock, or property.
+The size of that dividend payment depends on the company’s dividend yield and how many shares you own.

 What Is a Dividend Payment?

 A company is not required to pay out a dividend.
-There are no established rules for dividends; it’s completely up to the company to decide if and when they pay them.
-Some companies pay dividends like clockwork, and others never do.
+There are no established rules for dividends; it’s entirely up to the company to decide if and when they pay them.
+Some companies pay dividends regularly, and others never do.

-Even if they are paid out on a regular schedule, dividends are not guaranteed.
+Even if companies pay dividends regularly, they are not always guaranteed.
 A company can skip or delay dividend payments as needed.
 For example, a company may withhold a dividend if they had a quarter with negative profits.
 However, such a move may spook the market, resulting in a drop in share price as investors sell the struggling company.

 What Is a Dividend Yield?

-A dividend yield (or dividend rate) is a financial ratio that shows how much a company pays out in dividends each year relative to its share price.
-A stock’s dividend yield can be useful for comparing stocks that trade for different dollar amounts and with varying dividend payments.
+A dividend yield is a financial ratio that shows how much a company pays out in dividends relative to its share price.
+The dividend yield can be a valuable indicator to compare stocks that trade for different dollar amounts and with varying dividend payments.

 Here’s how to calculate the dividend yield for a stock:

-Annual Dividend ÷ Stock’s Price Per Share = Dividend Yield
+Dividend Yield = Annual Dividend Per Share ÷ Price Per Share

-While this formula is useful for comparing dividend yields, there may be other factors to consider when deciding on the better investment.
-There are many reasons that a company could have a high or low dividend yield, and some insight into why is necessary for analysis.
+While this formula helps compare dividend yields, there may be other factors to consider when deciding on the suitable investment.
+There are many reasons a company could have a high or low dividend yield, and some insight into dividend yields is necessary for further analysis.